masonnamminga/bobbythelamp/README.md

 # Bobby the Lamp v2

-To preview, clone the repo and open the index.html file.
+To preview, open https://masonnamminga.github.io/bobbythelamp/ in a new tab.